lwhitelock/HuduM365Automation/README.md

 |monitorDomains|Set to enable monitoring on imported domains.|
 |IntuneDesktopDeviceTypes|Endpoint Manager / Intune device types to identify desktops.
 All others will be treated as mobile devices|
 |ExcludeSerials|Serial numbers to ignore and attempt to match on device name instead.
 Add any generic serials that might apply to multiple devices|

+#### Running the function
+##### Automatically
+By default the function will run every day at midnight.
+It will send a report to your Teams Webhook URL once it completes.

+##### Manually
+To run the function manually you can use this process:
+1. Browse to the Azure Function app in the Azure Portal.
+It will be named something like m365huduahg45e depending on what you set the base name to
+2. Select functions on the left
+3. Click on the HuduM365Trigger function
+4. Click on the Get Function URL button
+5. Paste the URL into a browser.
+You should recieve a JSON response.
+6. To check the status you can copy and paste the statusQueryGetUri into a browser.

+##### Debugging
+At the end of the function running a report will be sent to Teams.
+This should give you details on issues that need to be fixed.
+If you have issues the easiest way to debug is to use VSCode with the Azure Functions extension.
+If you click on theAzure logo in the left and login, you can then find your function app from the list.
+Right click on the function and choose start streaming logs.